 The Outbreak of Thermal Pollution

-Thermal pollution is the water contamination that occurs when heated water gets into natural bodies of water.
+Thermal pollution is water contamination that occurs when heated water enters natural bodies of water.

 Thermal or nuclear power plants contribute the most to pollution, which damages water ecosystems and threatens specific animal species.

-Moreover, it disrupts the equilibrium in the food chain process, distorting the overall balance of species arrangement.
+Moreover, it disrupts the equilibrium in the food chain, distorting the overall balance of species.

 1.1 Industrial effluents